-- 1. Data collection and performance tracking process energy system, utility plant, lighting or other energy-consuming system performance data is tracked along with energy consumption data.
+- 1. Data collection and performance tracking process energy system, utility or energy supply plant, lighting or other energy-consuming system performance data is tracked along with energy consumption data.
 Various tools are available to support this process, and typically multiple tools are employed as part of the overall management strategy. - 2.
 Detection of performance issues use of automated tools to perform real-time analysis and identification of issues (fault detection and diagnostics), or the use of tools to present information in a way that facilitates identification of problems manually. - 3.
 Diagnosing issues and identifying solutions while automated tools can help facilitate issue diagnostics and the development of solutions, the skill, knowledge and training of operational personnel, supplemented by the assistance of service contractors or consultants, are critical components in diagnosing issues successfully and identifying appropriate solutions. - 4.
-Resolve issues and verify results issues should be resolved in a manner that addresses risks to production continuity, and also considers and optimises energy performance.
+Resolve issues and verify results issues should be resolved in a manner that addresses risks to continuity of production or energy supply, and also considers and optimises energy performance.